Lib Dems hail 'revenge of the farmers' for Tory by-election defeat

 New Lib Dem MP Sarah Dyke won with a majority of 11,008 in the contest, triggered by former Tory MP David Warburton's resignation after he admitted cocaine use.

-The unusual circumstances of the by-election aside, senior Lib Dems credited their win in Somerset in part on anger among the local farming community.
+The unusual circumstances of the by-election aside, senior Lib Dems credited their win in Somerset in part to anger among the local farming community.

-Lib Dem insiders see the government’s decision to hail a new pacific trade deal, the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) a week before voters went to the polls as a strategic error.
+Lib Dem insiders see the government’s decision to hail a new Pacific trade deal, the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) a week before voters went to the polls as a strategic error.

-“Farmers feel unsettled about what will happen to (farm) payments in the post-Brexit era,” a source said, “but they absolutely hate these new trade deals.”
+“Farmers feel unsettled about what will happen to [farm] payments in the post-Brexit era,” a source said, “but they absolutely hate these new trade deals.”
 “It is the revenge of the farmers,” they added.

-George Eustice, a former Tory minister who comes from a farming family, is among those who criticised how the government has struck trade deals with the likes of Australia, amid claims British producers have lost out.
+George Eustice, a former Tory minister who comes from a farming family, is among those who criticised how the government has struck trade deals with the likes of Australia, amid claims that British producers have lost out.

 However, some senior Lib Dem figures concede it is not clear how much of an impact the result will have on the next general election.
 The by-elections could allow voters the chance to “give the Tories a kicking” over Partygate and then back them at the general election, they admitted.